bosporos/Ynk/README.md

  - Infinite-length numbers and other maths support
  - Better support for common patterns + structures (i.e. Iterator, etc.)
  - Testing framework
+ - CMake.
+Seriously.
+The build on this thing is just a big ninjafile right now.
+Like, I literally have includes sticking into my home directory, and the ninjafile assumes in-tree GLAD.
+Yep.
+CMake.
+Pls send help

 Atm, to build, you need the following: